Joshua Alabi: As a Minister of State

 He was appointed by the then President of the Republic of Ghana, His Excellency Flt.
 Lt.
-Jerry John Rawlings as the Greater Accra Regional Minister, he was subsequently moved to Northern Region to serve as Regional Minister and then again moved back to the Creater Accra Region, this happened between 1997 and 2001.
+Jerry John Rawlings as the Greater Accra Regional Minister, he was subsequently moved to Northern Region to serve as Regional Minister and then again moved back to the Greater Accra Region, this happened between 1997 and 2001.
 He presided over the Regional Security Councils for the Greater Accra and Northern Regions respectively as chairman from 1997 to 2001.

 When the NDC lost the 2000 elections, Alabi was appointed as the chairman for the Greater Accra Regional Reorganization Committee.
 Soon after, he got elected as the Greater Accra Regional Chairman of the NDC from 2001 to 2005.
 He also became the Campaign Coordinator for the Prof. John Atta Mills campaign in 2004.

 While a student in Europe, Alabi was the Ambassador for Ghanaian students, holding the positions of NUGS President Europe from 1985 to 1986, NUGS President USSR for two terms, from 1983 to 1985, and NUGS Moscow Vice-president from 1982 to 1983.
-As NUGS, President, Alabi led “The Medicines for Health Project” and in 1984 he mobilized and delivered a volume of medicines to then Head of State, Flt.
+As NUGS, President, Alabi led "The Medicines for Health Project" and in 1984 he mobilized and delivered a volume of medicines to then Head of State, Flt.
 Lt.
 Jerry John Rawlings for the people of Ghana during the heightened period of the recession in the early 1980s.